Kequc/kequtest/readme.md

 ## Hooks

 You may use hooks to further organise your tests.
 Available hooks are `before` `beforeEach` `afterEach` `after`, they run in conjunction with the current block.
-So, at the top of the file `beforeEach` will run once for each `describe` or `it` which is a direct sibling to itself.
+So, at the top of the file `beforeEach` will run once for each `describe` or `it` which is a direct sibling.

 ## Example